 We hate to be the bearer of bad news here, but whether or not you land in “ripped” territory within that tight 90-day deadline depends on where you’re starting.

-You can only build muscle and torch fat so fast!
+You can only build ripped arms and torch fat around the waist so fast!

 The first thing you need to do is confront your mortal enemy (the bathroom scale, not that asshole from high school who still acts like a big man on campus) and get an exact weight.